 A tabling drill is when you set an unloaded firearm on the table or bench in front of you and, on command, pick up the firearm, load it, then shoot.
 Tabling drills are great because their deviation from draw stroke movements force you to work on purposeful speed in a different way.

 Both tabling drills and draw stroke exercises should be performed with strict margins of accuracy.
 Too often, shooters develop quick, but incredibly sloppy speed when working on hand movement.
 Consequently, shooters will quickly present their firearms, but with improper grip, or worse, they will start reflexly shooting before they actually see their sights.

-Whether at an indoor or outdoor range, if I’m shooting an exercise and notice a drop in performance over a few repetitions, I will stop.
-I then visualize what I am attempting to perform in the drill, and proceed to shoot at 70 percent of the speed I was previously at.
+Whether at an indoor or outdoor range, if I’m shooting an exercise and notice a drop in performance over a few repetitions, I stop.
+I then visualize what I’m attempting to perform in the drill.
+After that, I proceed to shoot at 70 percent of the speed I was previously at.
 This helps me reset my focus.

-If this is towards the end of my training session, I will continue to shoot the exercise at reduced speed, then move on to the next exercise or pack it up and head home.
-The reason why I do not attempt to go for speed again is because this can quickly turn into an unending rat hole of frustration.
+If this is toward the end of my training session, I continue to shoot the exercise at reduced speed.
+Then I move on to the next exercise or pack it up and head home.
+The reason I don’t attempt to go for speed again is because this can quickly turn into a never-ending hole of frustration.
 Understand the difference between when you need to slow down to work on something, versus when your energy is waning and it’s time to call it a day.